Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Subsystem non-invertible SPTs and interface modes

-Here, we consider two \repdelike symmetric lattice models called $\alpha$-model and $\beta$-model based on a given bipartite graph.
+Here, we consider two \repdelike symmetric lattice models, which we call the $\alpha$-model and the $\beta$-model, defined on a given bipartite graph.
 They are written as commuting projector Hamiltonians.
 Although we can define them for general $\cub{d,p,q}$, it turns out that the $\alpha$-model and the $\beta$-model are in distinct phases protected by the \repdelike symmetry only when $p=0$.

 \paragraph{$\alpha$-model (cluster model)} The $\alpha$-model is a cluster model associated with the given bipartite graph.
 The Hamiltonian is given by

 The unique gapped ground state is specified by

 \paragraph{$\beta$-model} The Hamiltonian for the $\beta$-model is given by\footnote{From now on, we use the fact that $\abs{\adj{v}} \in 2\mathbb{Z}$ for any $v \in \vertex \cup \dualvertex$ in $\cub{d,0,q}$, which ensures that the $\beta$-model is frustration-free.}